Quick Answer

 Need help improving PT discoverability?

-We help therapists tighten specialties, clean up listing structure, and improve how clearly the profile matches the searches they want to appear for.
+We help therapists tighten specialties, clean up listing structure, and make the profile easier for the directory to match to the right searches.